o-t-w/blog/src/content/blog/html-renaissance.md

 </div>

 - In Safari, a toggle switch can be rendered without a single line of custom CSS, let alone JavaScript.
 It's just `<input switch type="checkbox">`.
-- Chrome/Edge have been trying to standardize a customizable `<select>`.
+- Chrome and Edge have been trying to standardize a customizable `<select>` and [multi-select](https://groups.google.com/a/chromium.org/g/blink-dev/c/U-K17B966Ys/m/0IGWWJT8BgAJ).
 - The `dialog` element has been supported in all browsers for several years.
 There's now an optional light-dismiss functionality built in (i.e. a way to close the dialog when the user clicks outside of the dialog).
 - The `command` and `commandfor` attributes mean that opening and closing dialogs and popovers is easy to implement without JavaScript.
 - Safari 18.2 added support for `<input type="week"/>` in iOS and iPadOS.